 Referral to inpatient treatment

 This provides those who need more extensive treatment with a referral to specialist care.
 This is particularly true for those patients requiring a medical detox from alcohol or drugs.
 The quicker it is possible to get the client into treatment, the easier it is to stop the problem form escalating.

 Residential rehabilitation treatment

-Residential ‘rehab’ provides a safe and supportive environment for detoxification and addiction treatment.
+Residential ‘private rehab’ provides a safe and supportive environment for detoxification and addiction treatment.
 It offers 24-hour care and support and includes input from a multidisciplinary team of consultant psychiatrists, psychologists, therapists and nurses.

 In residential treatment, a holistic treatment approach can also be delivered.
 There is evidence that a holistic approach supports the treatment process by empowering clients to develop the psychological, mental, emotional and physical resources to help with their recovery process.

 A holistic approach vastly increases the chance of sustained recovery and good quality of life.
 Without this approach, the individual is more likely to relapse, develop another addiction or disorder, and have a much poorer quality of life.

 There is a strong evidence base that suggests having a holistic approach to addiction treatment reduces the risk of cross addiction, which can lead to relapse.

 Cross addiction follows the below premise: